llvm/llvm-project/llvm/docs/LangRef.rst

 with an access group.

 The access group metadata node must be 'distinct' to avoid collapsing multiple access groups by content.
-A access group metadata node must always be empty which can be used to distinguish an access group metadata node from a list of access groups.
+An access group metadata node must always be empty which can be used to distinguish an access group metadata node from a list of access groups.
 Being empty avoids the situation that the content must be updated which, because metadata is